Coming Sunday, May 21, 2017

 11 a.m. to 3 p.m.
 Dog Scouts of America: an organization dedicated to improving the lives of our canine companions.
 Come and meet a Therapy Dog.
 And, does your dog have a super-nose?
 Scent work is a slam-dunk for most dogs, but some training is required.
 Sherlock Dogs .. or wanna-bes…come and try your sniffing skills.

 Noontime is for relaxing with a light lunch.
 We will have snacks.
-Bring your own sandwiches – while listening to poet and performer Kirk Lumpkin celebrate the city’s open spaces, and musicians Ken Hayes and Tom Cline, who perform superb renditions of roots and Americana tunes.
+Bring your own sandwiches – while listening to poet and performer Kirk Lumpkin celebrate the city’s open spaces, and musicians Ken Hayes and his Imaginary Friends, who perform superb renditions of roots and Americana tunes.

 1 p.m. to 2 p.m.
 Ranger Naomi Torres of the National Park Service will lead a walk and talk about the Juan Bautista de Anza National Trail, focusing on the Anza expedition from Mexico to the Bay Area in 1775-1776.
 Meet at the meadow above the Schmidt Trail head.
 Moderate.